 4:15 PM - 5:30 PM

 The Evolving Relationship Between IRP and Distribution System Planning Teams

-Our panel of gas and electric IRP professionals will discuss the driving forces pushing for more collaboration between IRP and distribution system planning teams and the best practices around departmental coordination that utilities are adopting.
+This session will discuss the driving forces pushing for more collaboration between IRP and distribution system planning teams and the best practices around departmental coordination that utilities are adopting.
 We will touch base on tools, models, process, and metrics utilities are utilizing to carry out and departmental coordination.

 5:30 PM - 8:00 PM

 Enjoy a WEI hosted dinner in downtown Seattle.

 Catered breakfast at Seattle City Light.

 Speaker(s): Kenneth Ross, Manager, Integrated Resource Planning and DSM Reporting, FortisBC, Devin McGreal, Resource Planning Analyst II, Cascade Natural Gas Company

 A gas and an electric utility will discuss their approach scenario planning.
 Topics potentially to be discussed include: